-Burl Ives starred in this sitcom as the wealthiest man in the world.
-All that money couldn’t buy ratings and the series was off the air after 17 episodes.
+Burl Ives starred in this 1965-1966 sitcom as the wealthiest man in the world.
+All that money couldn’t buy ratings and ABC yanked the show off the air after 17 episodes.

-This ABC sitcom was created by animal lover, society writer and TV Guide reviewer Cleveland Amory, but you wouldn’t know it based on contemporary articles about the show or even its own credits.
+Animal lover, society writer, and TV Guide reviewer Cleveland Amory created this ABC sitcom.
+You wouldn’t know that based on contemporary articles about the show or even its own credits.
 Despite coming up with the concept for O.K.
 Crackerby!, Amory had next to nothing to with the finished product.
-In fact, he had originally planned on calling it “My Man St. John” but star Burl Ives nixed that idea .
-Amory’s treatment was given to Abe Burrows to turn into a series.
-A total of 17 episodes were broadcast during the 1965-1966 season before O.K.
-Crackerby! was cancelled due to low ratings.
+In fact, he’d originally planned on calling it “My Man St. John” but star Burl Ives nixed that idea .
+Amory’s treatment ended up with Abe Burrows, who developed it for ABC.
+A total of 17 episodes aired during the 1965-1966 season before ABC cancelled O.K.
+Crackerby! due to low ratings.

 Amory’s original idea would focus on Harvard-educated St. John Quincy, hired by widower O.K.
 Crackerby, the richest man in the world, to help usher his children into the elegant and cultured world of the upper crust.
 The episodes would present a satirical bent of New England society.
 Or so Amory hoped.
 Instead, Crackerby used his money to more or less buy a way into high society for his children and St. John was simply along for the ride.

 How about that early ’60s show, “OK Crackerby”, starring Burl Ives as the richest man in the world?
 Another one-season wonder.

 Singer-actor Burl Ives was cast as Crackerby and commercial personality Hal Buckley as St. John Quincy.
 According to George Gent in The New York Times, Buckley was hired after Thomas W. Moore, President of ABC, saw one of his commercials for sunscreen and called his agent.
 Said Buckley: